Chef Market Tour, Cannoli Pasta & Lunch

 After an exquisite luncheon and memorable day immersed in Sicily, you'll return to the ship.

-Please note: This tour includes approximately 3-hours of easy to moderate walking/standing that includes some uneven surfaces and steps to negotiate.
+Please note: This tour includes approximately 3-hours of moderate walking/standing that includes some uneven surfaces and steps to negotiate.
 The tour is not considered suitable for wheelchair guests and those with mobility concerns are cautioned to carefully evaluate their personal level of stamina and ability.
 Weather appropriate clothing; sun cap; sunglasses; and flat, comfortable walking shoes are recommended.
-To accommodate the ship's later arrival on July 27, 2016, the tour content, sequence and timings may be slightly adjusted.